Dhruvv-27/Web_Services/README.md

 Dhruv Kumar Sharma Punchcoory (2116038)
 Chetanand Goboodun (2013212)

+For our web page, we used a ready-made template related to our theme.
+The latter comes with pre-defined HTML codes along with its CSS, and images.
+Some changes had to be made to match our proposed work plan.
+Link to the template: https://www.free-css.com/free-css-templates/page296/finexo

 Consumption of Existing Soap
 In this project, we use an existing SOAP-based web service, specifically the CountryInfoService provided by webservices.oorsprong.org.
 This service allows us to access information about various countries, including ISO codes and currency details.